FirelyTeam/firely-docs/vonk/deployment/azureWebApp.rst

 	1. Go to the Simplifier website, login and download the Vonk binaries from https://simplifier.net/vonk/download
 	2. Also download from the same location the license file.

-Futhermore you need an Azure subscription and the following tools:
+Futhermore you need an Azure subscription and a FTP client.

-	1. FTP client
-	2. Azure command line tool.
-For more information visit this website: https://docs.microsoft.com/en-us/cli/azure/index?view=azure-cli-latest

 Deployment
 ----------